Distances are calculated in a straight line and may not reflect actual travel distance.

 Norton St Philip is a sought after and popular village situated approximately seven miles south east of Bath.
 Local amenities include a church, a primary school and a pre-school, and two public houses 'The Fleur de Lys' and 'The George', reputed to be one of the oldest public houses in England housing an ancient dining room and a lovely beer garden looking out over Church Mead, a quintessential village view.
 Norton St Philip also benefits from a small Co-operative supermarket and also nearby is the popular Farleigh Road Farm Shop and Café.
 There is good access into Bath including a regular bus service.

-Bell Cottage is approached via a drive, adjacent to the neighbour’s fields, which continues into the private driveway of the cottage.
+Bell Cottage is approached via a drive, adjacent to the neighbour’s fields, which leads into the private driveway of the cottage.
+There is plenty of parking which is helpful for those who wish to make use of the annexe which comprises two rooms and a shower room.
+This is a super asset especially for those who work from home and need parking, not always an easy find in a village.
 The garden to the front is enclosed by beech hedging, fencing and shrubs with a path meandering through the lawn to the porch and the original entrance into the sitting room.
-The driveway to the side of the house offers plenty of parking and leads to the main reception hall.
 There is an attached double garage (currently used as stabling).
-A further feature is the annexe which comprises two rooms and a shower room; a wonderful addition to this village home.
 To the rear is a further level garden enclosed by hedging.

 Services.
 All mains connected.
 Gas central heating.
 Council Tax Band G.